-Salary and benefits-related costs decreased by \$1.3 million due to lower headcount.
-Clinical research and outside services costs increased by \$0.8 million due to expenses incurred to support the planned initiation of our AXA1665 Phase 2 Clinical Trial and AXA1125 Phase 2b Clinical Trial.
-Facility-related and other costs increased \$0.4 million due to increases in infrastructure and scientific communications expenses.
+Salary and benefits-related costs increased by \$0.8 million due to higher headcount and related compensation.
+Clinical research and outside services costs increased by \$2.9 million due to expenses incurred for our AXA1125 EMMPACT Phase 2b Clinical Trial and AXA1125 Phase 2a Clinical Trial to treat Long COVID.